 - XML sitemap for Search Engine Like Google Search Console, Bing Webmaster Tool, Yandex Search Engine.

-- HTML sitemap for the users.
+- HTML sitemap for Blogger Blog users.

-Generate XML Sitemap for Blogger Blog:
+Generate XML Sitemap for Blogger Blog Post and Pages.

 Submit Blogger XML sitemap to Google Search Console